joshmeranda/chartsutil/docs/rebase.md

 Each time after an upstream is merged but before changes are commited, we run some validations on the current state of the worktree to ensure that we are not commitintg a malformed chart.
 These validations from issues that we have encounterd in the past caused by either easy to miss errors or green develolpers (including me) not quite understanding the scope of the changes they are making.
 Below are a list of the validations we run:

-1. Lint each generated chart (and additional chart), same as `helm lint`
+1. Lint each prepared chart (and additional chart), same as `helm lint`
 2. Check the worktree for instances of `<<<<<<< HEAD` to ensure all merge conflicts have been handled
-3. Ensure only changes to the generated charts have been staged
+3. Ensure only changes to the prepared charts have been staged